Alejandroq12/air-checker/README.md

 ### Deployment <a name="deployment"></a>

 You can deploy this project using: Render,
-- I used Netlify Pages to deploy my website.
+- I used Render Pages to deploy my website.
 - For more information about deployment on Netlify see "[Netlify](https://render.com/)".

 <p align="right">(<a href="#readme-top">back to top</a>)</p>